mabasic/mariobasic-n7/content/posts/2023-09-02-update-new-design-and-upgrades.md

 - moved progress/update content to blog posts (as this one) in order to keep it minimal and relevant
 - updated instructions (quickstart) for working with this project
 - moved important chapters closer to the top of the document

+## New Design

+I've made a few tweaks to get the minimal almost monochromatic experience which I was wanting for a long time.
+I've also implemented dark mode with automatic and manual mode.

+## Phel 0.11.0

+I've successfuly upgrade to the latest version of Phel after a few days of struggle.